phuchoang2603/omakub/README.md

 - **Theme Installation**: Quickly apply beautiful themes to enhance your desktop environment.
 - **Font Installation**: Install a variety of fonts to improve the look and feel of your system.
-- **Optional Applications**: Manually install optional applications like Obsidian, OBS Studio, Spotify, and Zotero.
-- **Laptop-Specific Packages**: Add packages like Autofreq, Fusuma, and Libinput for better laptop performance and usability.

 To use the CLI tool, simply run the following command: